Supreme Court of Sri Lanka: Facilities

 The Supreme Court of Sri Lanka is housed in the Hulftsdorp court complex.

 Supreme Court Complex Fire

-On 15 December at 4:45 pm a fire start waste material storage area on the ground floor of the Supreme Court Complex.
-More than nine fire trucks have been dispatched to douse the fire.
-After the fire CID team investigated the matter.
-The fire had only destroyed defective material from previously used machines, according to the Police Media said.
-No one was injured and no one damage any other building in the Supreme Court area.
+On 15 December 2020 at 4:45 pm a fire started in the waste material storage area on the ground floor of the Supreme Court Complex.
+Several fire trucks were dispatched to douse the fire.
+The incident prompted a police investigation.
+The fire only destroyed defective material, according to Police Media.
+No one was injured and there was no damage to any other building in the Supreme Court area.

 Procedure

 Jurisdiction

 Article 118 of the Constitution - the Supreme Court is the highest and final superior court of record and is empowered to exercise original advisory and appellate judicial functions.
 It is also the final Court of Record and the Court of Appeal of Sri Lanka.
 The Supreme Court has the following powers, subject to the provisions of the Constitution: